turbonomic/prometurbo/deploy/README.md

 prometurbo-release-744947bb94-kqc2b        2/2     Running   0          5d20h
 ```

-* Verify that proper `ClusterRole` is created for `prometurbo`.
+* Verify that proper `ClusterRole` is created for Prometurbo.
 For example, given the above YAML, a `prometurbo-xl-ember` `ClusterRole` should be created, with proper rules to access the `prometheusquerymappings` and `prometheusserverconfigs` resources:

   ![image](https://user-images.githubusercontent.com/10012486/228339349-bd87df9e-1274-4652-835f-99fb438f0b7c.png)